Skip to content

 About

-Holloway Davies is an ICAEW chartered accountancy practice for UK business owners.
-We cover the four trading structures (limited company, sole trader, contractor, partnership) across every sector, with the depth a specialist firm would bring and the responsiveness an in-house team would expect.
+Holloway Davies works with UK business owners across every sector.
+We cover the four trading structures (limited company, sole trader, contractor, partnership), with the depth a specialist firm would bring and the responsiveness an in-house team would expect.

 What we believe